abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

     ├── index.md        # Content file
     └── ...

+### Images size

+Put your images in the folders.
+Images should be resized before, as your needs for each carousel dimensions.

+### Images carousel caption

+If you want to use the images filename as the carousel caption, give the images a useful filename and set the `FILENAME` shortcode attribute (see below for the shortcode usage).

+ If you want to use the EXIF metadata to store the image caption, you must populate the `ImageDescription` metadata tag, and set the `EXIF` shortcode attribute.

+### Shortcode parameters

-Then insert this shortcode in your page content where you want the carousel to appear.
-Each slider folder should have its own shortcode.
+Insert this shortcode in your page content where you want the carousel to appear.
+Each slider folder must have its own shortcode.

 ```
 {{< carousel